 Happy New Year!
 If your new year’s resolution is to get fitter, remember not to over do it and end up with a bad back in the process!
 I get many people in the clinic this time of year that do exactly that.
 Last year I had a lady in who ended up with very sore muscles just by trying out all the equipment for the first time at the gym.
 If you haven’t exercised for a long time or are not used to a particular form of exercise be very careful and build up anything you do very gradually.
 Please feel free to give me a call if you need any advice.

 As an Osteopath I see quite a few people who have had back pain caused by using weights.
+That’s right, not just trip and fall accidents cause injuries.
 Two recent cases were as a result of performing dumbbell side-bending exercises to reduce ‘love handles’.
 Whilst resistance exercise can increase strength, using weights can lead to muscle, ligament and disc injuries in and around the spine if not done properly.
 Many people start by using too much weight, or moving too fast and not concentrating on correct posture whilst doing these sort of exercises.
-Developing muscle underneath fat deposits may actually increase waist size if diet and aerobic exercise are not part of the weight loss regime.
+Developing muscle underneath fat deposits may actually increase waist size if diet and aerobic exercise are not part of the weight loss regime, is also important improve strength for this, so using a testosterone supplement as Man tea hard rock formula could really help with this.
 Increasing the amount of weight used should be done very slowly so as not to risk injury.
 Start by doing any new exercise without weights if you have never done it before and it is important to build up your core strength first – if you already have a weak back and core you are more susceptible to injury.
 Please see links below for tips on protecting your back whilst weight lifting.

 Please download this useful leaflet for more information:-

 New horse and rider information leaflet link below for the equine enthusiasts amongst you….